duzun/p2peg.js/README.md

 var p2peg = new P2PEG('optional secret');
 ```

-Get some random binary string
+Get a random binary string of a given length

 ```javascript
 var str = p2peg.str(length);
 ```

 Now you can use `str` as cryptographic salt, seed for PRNG, password generators
-or anything else that requires unpredictable hight entropy data.
+or anything else that requires unpredictable high entropy data.

 Get some random integer numbers: